Please enter your email address with which you are logged in and we will send you a password recovery link.

 You won't be able to login into this webpage until you confirm your registration through e-mail!

-The new European General Data Protection Regulation (GDPR) will start to apply uniformly in all Member States on 25 May 2018.
-The GDPR is a set of regulations designed to protect the personal data of EU residents and enforce data privacy rules.
-It also shows how organizations collect, store and use personal information.
+The new European General Data Protection Regulation (GDPR) applyed uniformly in all Member States on 25 May 2018.
+The GDPR is a regulation designed to protect the personal data of EU residents and enforce data privacy rules.
+It also enforces how organizations should collect, store and use personal information.

 1KA is an open source application that supports and combines all the stages of the data collection process through online surveying.
-In this context, a registered user 1KA, who is the author of a particular survey (and related data), plays the role of a controller, and the 1KA application has the role of a processor.
+In this context, a registered user 1KA, who is the author of a particular survey (and related data), plays the role of a controller of personal data, and the 1KA application has the role of a contracted processor.

 The Center for Social Information Informatics (Faculty of Social Sciences, University of Ljubljana) is responsible for all 1KA installations located on the servers of the centre, so that the installations comply with the GDPR requirements.
 Installations are based on the Linux operating system (RedHat).
 This includes the main installation www.1ka.si as well as all subdomains * .1ka.
 In this context, an upgrade has been carried out, which provides the following functionalities: